arctop/unity-socket-client-example/README.md

 - The code files contain complete documentation, please be sure to read through those.

+- The project has been tested on Window 10 only.

 # Instructions

 1. Start Neuos Central app on the Android device and activate the SDK Stream.